Some hidden text, links, a slideshow, or other content can reside here ...

 Cap and Gown prides itself on the diversity of its members.
 People from all different backgrounds, teams, groups, and activities all come together to be a part of the unique experience that defines Cap.
 Bicker at Cap is a fun, exciting, and low-pressure environment where bickerees are encouraged to meet the members through a variety of conversations, events and activities organized by members.
 Cap Bicker is what you want to make of it.
 Everyone interested is encouraged to come out, be themselves, and enjoy the camaraderie of getting to know each other in an incredibly unique and fun way.

 Cap, like all of the clubs on the Street, enthusiastically participates in Lawnparties, Winter Formals, and Houseparties festivities.
-In addition to these staple events, Cap members also get to enjoy an Autumn semi-formal during the fall semester, a Valentine’s Day semi-formal during the spring semester, and a whole slew of themed social gatherings throughout the year.
+In addition to these staple events, Cap members also get to enjoy an Autumn semi-formal during the fall semester and a Valentine’s Day semi-formal during the spring semester (that’s two formals and four semis in one academic year!), and a whole slew of themed social gatherings throughout the year.
 These include Cap classics like Capmandu, Latin Night, and Boxers and Blazers.
-While social events are important to the membership, there are many more things for Cap members to do together.
-We also have exciting members’ nights including Cap Mondays and Movie Wednesdays where members are encouraged to hang out in the club outside of meals.
+While these special events are fun and open to the wider campus community, Cap members get to enjoy recurring weekly Members Only events, including Cap Mondays and Movie Wednesdays where members are encouraged to hang out in the club outside of meals.

-Another Cap tradition that brings members together is our various affinity groups.
-Members can join affinity groups like Queer and Gown, Black and Gown, Latin y Gown, Cap and Brown, Cap and Yellow, Celsius and Gown (international students), and many more!
-New affinity groups like these are constantly being formed by members, with one popular new one this year being Puzzle and Gown (their puzzle solving skills are the stuff of legends).
+Another Cap staple that brings members together is our various affinity groups.
+Members can join affinity groups like Queer and Gown, Black and Gown, Latin y Gown, Cap and Brown, Cap and Yellow, Cap and Kosher, Celsius and Gown (international students), and many more!
+Members are always coming together to form new, informal groups, such as Puzzle and Gown, Ginger and Gown, and more!

 Cap members can also put the “eating” in eating club; and with Chef Greg, sous chefs Ivan and Nicholas, and the rest of the crew cooking up delicious breakfasts, lunches and dinners, it’s not uncommon to find members and guests going back for seconds or thirds at meals.
 Thursday Dinner Club Nights are members-only affairs with special meals celebrating cuisines from around the world.